 by Ethan Marshall

 Vaping has almost become a mainstream trend in this day and age.
 Most know what it is, and if you don’t, well where have you been?
 What most people don’t know is vaping has been around since about 2001.
 Only in the past two years has the industry and its consumer base really grown to be what it is today, and it only continues to get bigger.
 Five years ago, the options for a vape that would suit your needs were slim.
 You had very little to choose from, most options you had were quite expensive, and the devices took some extensive knowledge to operate.
 This led a lot of people away from vaping and completely turned them off to the idea.
 Now, the choices are endless.
-With so many different companies feeding into the market and new devices being released on almost a weekly basis, it’s getting crazy.
+With so many different companies feeding into the market and new devices being released on an almost weekly basis, it’s getting crazy.

 What is Vaping?